-Yongkhola is widely known for hosting arguably the best bird-watching in Bhutan.
-The mix of elevations and pristine forests available in the immediate surrounds gives us our best chances for some of the most exciting birds possible in the country.
+This is the longest drive of the trip and will likely take us the bulk of the day, as we transfer from the lowlands around Panbang to the mid-elevation village of Yongkhola, located in the central part of the country.
+We will be sure to enjoy several birding stops as we make the journey, and we anticipate rolling into our comfortable guesthouse in the late afternoon.
+We will settle in here for the next three nights.
+Overnight: Trogon Villa, Yongkhola info@birdingecotours.com some of the most exciting birds possible in the country.
 We have two full days at our disposal to explore these tracts of pristine forest and track down as many of the specials as possible.

-One of the major targets for us will be the scarce Ward's Trogon, and although this uncommon bird presents a big challenge in even the best of circumstances, we have a good chance of finding this species.
+One of the major targets for us will be the scarce Ward's Trogon and, although this uncommon bird presents a big challenge even in the best of circumstances, we have a good chance of finding this species.
 Multiple sites also exist for the arguably even more sought-after Beautiful Nuthatch in this area, should we have missed this earlier on the trip around Tsirang.
 Himalayan Cutia is another sought-after species that occurs in the upper-lying forests here and is another of our main targets.
 A plethora of laughingthrushes can be found, and we'll carefully search for scarce species like Scaly, Blue-winged, Grey-sided and Rufous-chinned Laughingthrushes.
-Many skulking species are also likely to feature strongly on our list of targets here - with Slender-billed and Black-crowned Scimitar-Babblers, Red-faced Liocichla, Grey-throated Babbler, Golden

-Bush Robin, Long-billed and Eyebrowed Wren-Babblers, Scaly-breasted Cupwing, Lesser Shortwing and Silver-eared Mesia all possible.
+Many skulking species are also likely to feature strongly on our list of targets here - with Slender-billed and Black-crowned Scimitar-Babblers, Red-faced Liocichla, Grey-throated Babbler, Golden Bush Robin, Long-billed and Eyebrowed Wren-Babblers, Scaly-breasted Cupwing, Lesser Shortwing and Silver-eared Mesia all possible.